ibexa/documentation-developer/docs/content_management/pages/page_blocks.md

 #### Exposing content relations from blocks

 Page blocks, for example Embed block or Collection block, can embed other content items.
-Publishing a Page with such blocks creates Relations to those content items.
+Publishing a page with such blocks creates Relations to those content items.

 When creating a custom block with embeds, you can ensure such Relations are created using the block Relation collection event.